guilhermefarto/ant-colony-optimization/README.md

 By default, the ACO simulation uses two Map objects: (i) a map that contains the food trail pheromones and (ii) a map that contains the anthill trail pheromones.

-The attributes of an object of the Map class are:
+The attributes for Map class are:

 ```python
 	final float DEFAULT_PHEROMONE = 100